Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 They've reported that Clinton had 20 different phone numbers, that this is all in the documents that have been suppressed as part of the plea deal the pedophile got.

-But somehow the inquirers found out.
+But somehow the inquirer has found out.

 Now, the Democrats are a little petrified because it was the inquirer that proved to be the end of John Edwards.

-And the uh and a child that Edwards fathered with her while his beloved betrothed suffering from cancer.
+All the other drive-bys were ignoring the Edwards story with Riley or Ryell, whatever her name was, Hunter, and a child that Edwards fathered with her while his beloved betrothed is suffering from cancer.

-John Edwards, a couple other things, and so they're worried about it.
+And so they're worried about it.

-And now here it is, rearing its head, so to call, so to speak, once again, right on the verge of a potential Hillary presidential run.
+And now here it is rearing its head, so to call, so to speak, once again, right on the verge of a potential Hillary presidential run.

 So that's a little unsettled, and it certainly isn't helpful for Clinton's name to be mentioned prominently in a story about a pedophile with sex slaves involving Prince Andrew and who the hell else knows was involved.